 Many people will feel uncomfortable about this one, but what they don’t realize is that your friends already know when you are not making an effort; they are just too nice to say anything.
 That’s why you must give them permission to tell you when you mess up or fall short of what you said you wanted to do.
 Just resolve to not get mad or be defensive when they tell you.

-An accountability partner is someone you communicate with at regular intervals (monthly, once a week, even daily) to check on your progress.
+An accountability partner is someone you communicate with at regular intervals (monthly, once a week, even daily) to check on your progress and help you stay on track.
 The beautiful thing is, you can also be that person’s accountability partner and help THEM make positive changes, too.

 There is always someone who likes to talk about him/herself who will share their experience with you if asked politely.
-Even if you don’t know anyone personally, there are numerous blogs on all subjects that you can peruse.
-If you can make use of others’ advice, you can avoid the most common pitfalls thereby increasing your chances of success.
+Even if you don’t know anyone personally, there are many blogs on all subjects that you can peruse.
+If you can make use of others’ advice, you can avoid the most common pitfalls, increasing your chances of staying on track.

 This is the worst mistake of all.
 The truth is, everyone knows how to write a book, quit smoking, or be nicer.
-Most people simply don’t believe they can do it — either because they’ve tried in the past and failed, or they just don’t believe they’re capable of doing it.
+Most people don’t believe they can do it—because they’ve tried in the past and failed, or they just don’t believe they’re capable of doing it.